-- Appropriate action is taken in a timely manner to safeguard and promote children's welfare All staff are aware of, and fully understand, their statutory responsibilities with respect to safeguarding - • Staff are effectively trained in recognising and reporting safeguarding issues as part of our culture of vigilance - A whole setting approach to safeguarding (i.e., safeguarding culture) is clear and that safeguarding underpins all relevant systems and processes with a continuing commitment and ongoing vigilance.
+- Appropriate action is taken in a timely manner to safeguard and promote children's welfare All staff are aware of, and fully understand, their statutory responsibilities with respect to safeguarding - Staff are effectively trained in recognising and reporting safeguarding issues as part of our culture of vigilance - A whole setting approach to safeguarding (i.e., safeguarding culture) is clear and that safeguarding underpins all relevant systems and processes with a continuing commitment and ongoing vigilance.
 Within this culture it includes listening to children and taking account of their wishes. - If a safeguarding issue is raised regarding a pupil on roll at another educational setting the Designated Safeguarding Lead at The Ranch will contact the named Designated Safeguarding Lead at that nominated setting to discuss actions to be taken, including if LADO has been informed.
+This will be done via phone and email as soon as is practically possible.
 This will be recorded on The Ranch secure Sharepoint 365 Safeguarding log.